Essential Oils That May Provide Support With Mild Cold and Flu Symptoms

 An Important Note About Hand Sanitizers and Gels

 The CDC recommends hand sanitizers with a minimum 60% alcohol concentration.
-Many natural hand gel and oil recipes can be found online, however, their effectiveness is usually quite limited.
+Many of the natural hand gel and oil recipes that can be found online not meet these guidelines.
 Beware that handcrafted gels are not usually as effective as commercial products that have been tested for their ability to kill viruses and bacteria.
 For more information, read The Dirty Truth About DIY Hand Sanitizer Recipes by professional cosmetic formulator Kayla Fioravanti.

 Pneumonia and Bronchitis

-Essential oils that offer expectorant and decongestant properties may assist with recovery from bronchitis and pneumonia.
+Essential oils that offer expectorant and decongestant properties may help soothe the symptoms of bronchitis and pneumonia.
 However, remember that aromatherapy and the use of essential oils is not a substitute for seeking proper medical treatment as necessary.

 Sources: Valerie Ann Worwood, The Complete Book of Essential Oils and Aromatherapy, 25th Anniversary Edition (Novato, CA: New World Library, 2016.
 Neryls Purchon and Lora Cantele, Complete Aromatherapy & Essential Oils Handbook for Everyday Wellness (Toronto ON: Robert Rose, 2014).
 Julia Lawless, The Encyclopedia of Essential Oils (Updated Edition) (London: Harper Thorsons, 2014).